-Asset account MVBS valuation LuxGAAP valuation Differences Deferred Tax Liabilities (DTL) (1) Deferred taxes are evaluated on the basis of the IAS 12 principles.
+Asset account MVBS valuation LuxGAAP valuation Differences Deposits from re- Deposits from reinsurers are Deposits from reinsurers are No difference between MVBS insurers recognized at nominal value. recognized at nominal value. and LuxGAAP.
+Deferred Tax Liabilities (DTL) (1) Deferred taxes are evaluated on the basis of the IAS 12 principles.
 In LuxGAAP, DTL are not recognized.
-On 31 December 2019, the total deferred tax liabilities equalled EUR 31.5MN (MVBS value).
+On 31 December 31 st , 2020, the total deferred tax liabilities equaled EUR 35.3mn (MVBS value).
 DTL are mainly due to temporary differences due to the claims equalization reserve.
+In LuxGAAP, the liability is lower by EUR 35.3mn com- pared to MVBS because deferred taxes are not recognized in LuxGAAP.
+Financial liabili- ties other than debts owed to credit institu- tions Financial liabilities are measured on initial recognition amount.
+Financial liabilities are measured at nominal value or probable repayment value.
+In MVBS, the liability is higher by EUR 3.7mn compared to LuxGAAP because the position includes liability from Cashpooling where on LuxGAAP the position is included in Payables (trade, not insurance).

-In LuxGAAP, the liability is lower by EUR 31.5mn compared to MVBS because deferred tax are not recognized in LuxGAAP.
-Insurance & inter- mediaries paya- bles (2) In MVBS, payables are recognized at the amounts actually due on repayment (i.e. their set- In LuxGAAP, insurance & intermediaries payables are recognized at their repayment value.
-In LuxGAAP, the liability is higher by EUR 13.7mn compared to MVBS.
+Asset account MVBS valuation LuxGAAP valuation Differences Insurance & intermediaries payables (2) In MVBS, payables are recognized at the amounts actually due on repayment (i.e. their settlement amount) and only include amounts past due for payment.
+In LuxGAAP, insurance & intermediaries payables are recognized at their repayment value.
+In LuxGAAP, the liability is higher by EUR 19.5mn compared to MVBS.
 The difference comes from the reclassification done on the MVBS accounts.

-Reinsurance paya- bles (3) tlement amount) and only include amounts past due for payment.
-In MVBS, payables are recognized at the amounts actually due on repayment (i.e. their settlement amount) and only include amounts past due for payment.
+Payables (trade, not insurance) In MVBS, payables are recognized at the amounts actually due on repayment (i.e. their settlement amount) and only include amounts past due for payment.
+In LuxGAAP, payables are recognized at their repayment value.
+In LuxGAAP, the liability is higher by EUR 4.1mn compared to MVBS.
+The difference comes from the reclassification done on the MVBS accounts.
+Reinsurance pay- ables (3) In MVBS, payables are recognized at the amounts actually due on repayment (i.e. their settlement amount) and only include amounts past due for payment.
 In LuxGAAP, reinsurance payables are recognized at their repayment value.
-In LuxGAAP, the liability is lower by EUR 18.5mn compared to MVBS because in MVBS, the posi- tion includes reinsurance liabili- ties and the actuarial adjustment whereas only reinsurance liabili- Subordinated lia- bilities In MVBS the amount includes the subordinated loan to EHRE AG.
-This is the reimbursement value ties are considered in LuxGAAP.
-There is no significant difference in the overall amount.
-Any other liabili- ties, not elsewhere shown (4) "Any other liabilities, not else- where shown" include any liabili- ties not included in the other bal- ance sheet items and, thus, rep- resent a miscellaneous category.
-In LuxGAAP, the following positions are included: DAC retroceded, Other taxes, Other payables and the loan interests.
-In LuxGAAP, the liability is higher by EUR 23.8mn because the MVBS position only includes Other payables.
+In LuxGAAP, the liability is lower by EUR 28.7mn compared to MVBS because in MVBS, the position includes reinsurance liabilities and the actuarial adjustment whereas only reinsurance liabilities are considered in LuxGAAP.
+Subordinated lia- bilities In MVBS the amount includes the subordinated loan to EHRE AG.
+This is the reimbursement value In LuxGAAP, the liability is lower by EUR 8.2mn compared to MVBS because of different Market Value of the subordinated loan in MVBS.
+Any other liabilities, not elsewhere shown (4) "Any other liabilities, not else- where shown" include any lia- bilities not included in the other balance sheet items and, thus, represent a miscel- laneous category.
+In LuxGAAP, the following positions are included: DAC retroceded, Other taxes, Other payables, and the loan interests.
+In LuxGAAP, the liability is higher by EUR 25.7mn because the MVBS position only includes Other payables.